ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 Pelion Client is an abstraction of Device Management Client, and lets Mbed OS devices use [Pelion Device Management services](https://www.pelion.com/docs/device-management/current/welcome/index.html).
 Pelion Client:

-- Provides LwM2M Resources - variables that sync automatically through Device Management.
-Pelion Client makes it trivial to expose sensors, actuators and other variables to a cloud service.
+- Provides LwM2M Resources, which are variables that sync automatically through Device Management.
+Pelion Client makes it possible to expose sensors, actuators and other variables to a cloud service.
 - Supports firmware updates with just a few lines of code.
 - Runs separately from your main application; it does not take over your main loop.
 - Helps avoid blocking network operations in interrupt contexts, by automatically deferring actions to a separate thread.